Loan Shark Harassment 101: How to Get Out of Their Grip and Live to Tell the Tale

 Getting Help Before It’s Too Late

-For those who haven’t borrowed amounts yet but are tempted to approach illegal moneylenders, there are several avenues to turn to for help.
+For those who haven’t borrowed amounts yet but are tempted to approach illegal money lenders in Singapore, there are several avenues to turn to for help.
 Don’t be ashamed to admit that you fell for a loan shark’s schemes and get yourself out before even corresponding with them again.

 In addition to the helplines listed below, you can turn to a licensed money lender for debt consolidation services especially if 40% of your income is going to your repayments.